 If you are looking to invest in some undervalued opportunities, looking for stocks with RSI values of 30 or less may be an appropriate starting point.

-This is why I suggest patience (because the stock almost always will come back from an oversold situation), and to look at the bigger picture, rather than relying on one single technical analysis indicator on its own.
+This is why patience is important as the stock almost always will come back from an oversold situation, and it is important to look at the bigger picture rather than relying on one single technical analysis indicator on its own.

 Remember, there is no (at least, not yet) technical analysis indicator useful by itself.
 Each tool should be applied along with numerous others in order to get a larger, clear picture of the future value of a stock.